kkotelczuk/react-native-politechnika/PokeDex/README.md

 7. Add input to header and set it's placeholder to 'search'
 8. Add filtering pokemons function
 9. Pass function to list header with filtering stored pokemons
-10. Add debounce to filtering function
+10. Add debounce to filtering function: [https://css-tricks.com/debouncing-throttling-explained-examples/](https://css-tricks.com/debouncing-throttling-explained-examples/)
 11. Add hook for debouncing and use it
-12. Add refresh action: load whole pokemons list and storeIt in AsyncStorage
+12. Add refresh action: load whole pokemons list and store it in AsyncStorage
 13. Add background task for loading pokemons details:
     - show spinner while loading image
     - save data in asyncstore